rahul-verma/arjuna/docs/webui_basics/SelfContainedWebApp.md

 2. The class inherits from WebApp.
 3. In its `__init__` method we do a `super().__init__` call and provide the `base_url`.
 We launch the app here itself to avoid a separate call.
 4. It has two methods `login` and `logout` which represent functionality specific to our app.
-5. As app can reference its own attributes, we use `self.launch`, `self.element`,, `self.quit` calls.
+5. As app can reference its own attributes, we use `self.launch`, `self.element`, `self.quit` calls.
 6. All the code here is taken from the previous GuiElement interaction example.

 #### Using the App in Test Code